sensei-hacker/inavwiki/iNavFlight-Missions.md

 ## Options for other platforms

-[impload](https://github.com/stronnag/impload) is a cross-platform command line application to upload / download /save / restore missions in a number of formats to an iNav flight controller.
+[impload](https://github.com/stronnag/impload) is a cross-platform command line application to upload / download /save / restore missions in a number of formats to an INAV flight controller.
 Supported formats include:

-* MW XML mission files (as used by [mwp](https://github.com/stronnag/mwptools), ezgui, mission planner for inav, iNav configurator)
+* MW XML mission files (as used by [mwp](https://github.com/stronnag/mwptools), ezgui, mission planner for INAV, INAV configurator)
 * apmplanner / qgroundcontrol mission files (QGC WP 110 format)
 * GPX files (tracks, routes, waypoints)
 * KML, KMZ files